Most common Windows 11 problems and how to fix them

 Screenshot showing Windows 11's Focus Assist menu and options

-With many people still working from home, distractions are already an occupational hazard.
-You probably don’t need Windows 11 notifying you of Slack chats or emails about forthcoming Amazon deliveries when you’ve got a report due the next day.
+With many people still working from home, distractions have become a common occupational hazard.
+The last thing you need is Windows 11 notifying you of Slack chats or emails about forthcoming Amazon deliveries when you’ve got a report due the next day.

 8. Windows 11 Wi-Fi issues

-Wi-Fi connectivity problems are a common source of frustration for Windows 11 users, ranging from dropped connections to slow speeds or inability to connect altogether.
-These issues can stem from outdated drivers, conflicting settings, or hardware problems.
+Wi-Fi connectivity problems can be a major source of frustration for Windows 11 users, manifesting as dropped connections, slow internet speeds, or an inability to connect to networks altogether.
+These issues can originate from outdated drivers, conflicting settings, or hardware malfunctions.
+Below are detailed steps to troubleshoot and resolve common Wi-Fi problems in Windows 11.

 Update network drivers

-Outdated or incompatible network drivers are a frequent cause of Wi-Fi problems.
-To ensure your drivers are up to date:
+Outdated or incompatible network drivers are a frequent cause of Wi-Fi issues.
+Ensuring your drivers are up to date can often resolve connectivity problems.
+To update your network drivers:

 1. Open Settings > Windows Update > Advanced options > Optional updates.